Comoros June 16-17, 2023

 Day 1 Fri June 16

 I had a big decision to make – either continue in Madagascar and deal with all the transportation issues to see 1 or 2 WHS and regions or just give up.
-I gave up and booked my flights to first Comoros and then China leaving on the 15th instead of the 16th.
+I gave up and booked my flights to Comoros and then China leaving on the 15th instead of the 16th.

 Flight TNR-Moroni (HAH).
 Kenya Airlines TNR-NBO @16:25-19:45 KQ257 3’20”.
 14’25” layover.
 June 16 NBO-HAH@10:30-13:00 KQ264 2’30” US$470.
 My layover in Nairobi Airport was quite nice.
 The wifi is free, has no limit and I spent all evening doing website work and playing bridge.
 I set up my mat and sleep sheet in a fairly quiet place by the Artcafe and had a good sleep.

 The Kenya Airlines stewardesses are the nicest.
-On entering the plane, I mentioned that Comoros was the last of the 54 African countries and the stewardess made a big deal of it by offering the alcoholic drink of my choice and brought fresh fruit and cake, then took several photos of the occasion.
+On entering the plane, I mentioned that Comoros was the last of the 54 African countries and the stewardess made a big deal of it by offering the alcoholic drink of my choice and bringing fresh fruit and cake, then took several photos of the occasion.

 One day in Comoros is more than enough.
 By changing my arrival day to the 16th, I was able to book the last of the three rooms in Farida Lodge.
 It was an easy decision to avoid any guides – the reports (especially Said) are terrible.